amanpreetsingh459/amanpreetsingh459.github.io/_posts/2023-08-13-multi-modal-machine-learning.md

 As humans we can immediately recognise that there is a cat(one modality) looking out of a window, probably of a plane's window (second modality).
 Imagine how cool it would be for a machine learning model which instead of outputting just the classification of this image as a "cat", gives a nice caption to this image as: "cat looking outside of a window" or "cat looking out in the ocean" etc.

-Or the other way around where we give a description/caption as input to a model and it return an image with that description.
+Or the other way around where we give a description/caption as input to a model and it returns an image with that description.

-While its true that analyzing multiple modalities at the same time is better than analyzing just one, it was too hard computationally to realize it before, its not anymore.
+While it's true that analyzing multiple modalities at the same time is better than analyzing just one, it was too hard computationally to realize it before, it's not anymore.

 ## How does Multi-Modal Machine Learning work?
 Although a Multi-Modal machine learning approach works the same way as for the single modality.
-There are common elements in both such as: `Data, Feature extraction, Model training, Model evaluation, Model deployment` etc. However `"data representation and fusion"` is something which makes multi modal machine learning different than the single modality.
+There are common elements in both such as: `Data, Feature extraction, Model training, Model evaluation, Model deployment` etc. However `"data representation and fusion"` is something which makes multi modal machine learning different from the single modality.
 We discuss them in a little bit more detail below:-

 ### Data representation and Fusion